ruizhang1996/TreeFarms/README_PyPI.md

  - Default: 0.0

 ### Limits

-**model_limit**
+**depth_budget**
+- Values: Integers >= 1
+- Description: Used to set the maximum tree depth for solutions, counting a tree with just the root node as depth 1.
+0 means unlimited.
+- Default: 0

+**time_limit**
  - Values: Decimal greater than or equal to 0
- - Description: The maximum number of models that will be extracted into the output.
+ - Description: A time limit upon which the algorithm will terminate.
+If the time limit is reached, the algorithm will terminate with an error.
- - Special Cases: When set to 0, no output is produced.
+ - Special Cases: When set to 0, no time limit is imposed.
- - Default: 1
+ - Default: 0

 **precision_limit**
  - Values: Decimal greater than or equal to 0